 Details about Bind to Armature

-- Keep, if you want to keep the Mesh weights as they are.
-You do this when your mesh already has weights (maybe it is a copy, or it is reused from another project, or it has been weighted within another software.)
+- Preserve Weights, if you want to keep the Mesh weights as they are.
+You do this when your mesh already has weights. this can happen if your mesh is a copy, or it is reused from another project, or it has been weighted within another software.

-- Meshes, if you want to copy from all other meshes which are bound to the same armature.
-You do this when your new meshes are significantly similar to already existing meshes for which you already have approved weights and which are already bound to the Rig.
+- Copy from meshes, if you want to copy from the other meshes which are bound to the same armature.
+You do this when your new meshes are very similar to already existing meshes for which you already have approved weights and which are already bound to the Rig.
 For example you have created a weight template character for your projects, or your meshes are very similar to parts of the Avastar character.
 Then you want to copy the weights from your source meshes.

-- Bones, if you want to Automatic Weight from Bones algorithm (see Blender Manual: Groups_and_Parenting).
+- Automatic from Bones, if you want to Automatic Weight from Bones algorithm (see Blender Manual: Groups_and_Parenting).
 This gives very smooth results in general.
-However the used method tends to spread the weighting too far away from the Joints.
+However the Bone Heat Algorithm tends to spread the weighting too far away from the Joints.
 Which may make the custom mesh look a pit puffy when you add volume to the mesh (fat, width, belly, etc…)

 What to do when binding fails?

-When you decide to get your weights from Bones (as i proposed above), then sometimes Blender reports back that it could not calculate weights for one or more vertices.
+When you decide to get your weights Automatic from Bones, then sometimes Blender reports back that it could not calculate weights for one or more vertices.
 This is typically caused either by meshes which contain 2 or more separated sub meshes (a prominent example: Teeth) or by malformed meshes.
-You might need to check:
+You then need to check: